-Frederick Engels wrote this book in 1884 basing his analysis on notes left behind by Marx on the work of American anthropologist Lewis Henry Morgan.
-Engels added his own material from his own research on the ancient societies of the Greeks, Romans, Celts and Germans.
+Frederick Engels wrote this book in 1884, basing his analysis on notes left behind by Marx on the work of American anthropologist Lewis Henry Morgan.
+Engels added new material from his own research on the ancient societies of the Greeks, Romans, Celts, and Germans.

 The Origin of the Family, Private Property and the State

 Availability: Only 5 left in stock (can be backordered)

 Frequently Bought Together

 Frederick Engels (1820-1895) was a lifelong friend and collaborator of Karl Marx.
 Together with Marx he elaborated the theory and program of scientific socialism.

 Engels was born in Bremen in the Rhine Province of the kingdom of Prussia, the son of a textile manufacturer.
 In 1838, due to family circumstances, he quit his studies and went to work as a clerk at a commercial house in the town of his birth.
 At this time he began studying Hegel and started literary and journalistic work.
 In 1842 he settled in Manchester, England, working in a commercial firm in which his father was a shareholder.
 Based on his observations of social realities in Manchester at the time, he wrote his famous Conditions of the Working Class in England.